 With several notable expansions and enhancements to the original plan, the program's facilities on the fourth floor of Fisher Hall afford students, faculty and clients a well-maintained, comfortable workplace in which to learn, teach, and deliver and receive clinical services.
 The following descriptions are linked to more information.

-The Department has a dedicated classroom adjacent to faculty offices and laboratories, including the Duquesne University Speech-Language-Hearing Clinic.
-The majority of Departmental courses are taught in the classroom: 400 Fisher Hall.
+The Department has a dedicated teaching laboratory adjacent to faculty offices and laboratories, including the Duquesne University Speech-Language-Hearing Clinic.
+The majority of Departmental courses are taught in the lab: 400 Fisher Hall.

 Research and instructional learning labs are also conveniently located on the fourth floor of Fisher Hall.
 Professional phase students have 24/7 access to all the labs.
 The Duquesne University Speech-Language-Hearing Clinic is the primary instructional laboratory for speech-language pathology students.